 Oliver graduated from Boston College in 2004 with a degree in English and a minor in Film Studies.
 He understands the rules of cricket but finds it difficult to choose which country to root for.
 The Olympics are a whole other beast.
 He lives in Los Angeles with his wife, an American, and their two dogs, both mutts.

 Cheryl Guerriero was born and raised in New Jersey by two dysfunctional loving parents and an older sister who once threw a pair of scissors at her head.
-Guerriero, an athlete since the age of 7, went on to college where she became a National Lacrosse Champion.
-Upon graduating, her mother insisted she get a job at Prudential Life Insurance company which was a five-minute drive from their home and get married.
+Thankfully, her sister missed.
+Guerriero, an athlete since birth, went on to college where she became a National Lacrosse Champion.
+Upon graduating, her mother insisted she get a job at Prudential Life Insurance company and get married.
 Guerriero promptly moved to New York City and came out as a writer and a lesbian.

-Guerriero continued on her way receiving various writing assignments and optioning new original material.
-One original screenplay, Hunting Season, made it from the page to the screen.
+Guerriero continued on her way receiving various writing assignments and seeing her next original screenplay, Hunting Season, make it from the page to the screen.
 The second time proved to be a lot better than the first.
 Hunting Season, a mystery thriller, has aired on HBO/Cinemax, Lifetime and numerous TV channels around the globe.